valerio-oliveira/dataops-trail/README.md

 ---

-## Terraformation
+## Terraform setup

-In order to be able to provision use Terraform, you need to create the "variables.auto.tfvars" file into ./terraform/aws directory, and set the variables values as described below.
+Just after pulling this project to your local machine, in order to be able to use Terraform, you need to create the "variables.auto.tfvars" file into ./terraform/aws directory, and set variable values as described below.
+I assume you already have installed and configured Terraform and Ansible in your machine.

 variables.auto.tfvars